 This vehicle uses a dual voltage system to obtain two different voltages (12 and 24 volts) for various electrical controls and accessories.
-The source incorporates main power maintenance-free "Delco" model 1150 batteries connected in parallel-series.
+The main power source incorporates four maintenance-free "Delco" model 1150 batteries connected in parallel-series.
 All batteries are kept uniformly charged by means of a 100 amp battery equalizer (standard), giving a maximum possible output supply of 100 amps on the 12 volt system.
 Both the 12 and 24 volt systems are controlled through individual main battery relays.
-One or two 24 volt self-rectified alternators are belt driven from the engine, and can be reached through the engine compartment door.
+Two 24 volt self-rectified alternators are belt driven from the engine, and can be reached through the engine compartment doors.